n0land0/whats-cookin/README.md

-# What's Cookin'?
+# Gimme Some Oven!

 ## Abstract

-What's Cookin' is a recipe tracking / meal planning application that allows users to view their favorite recipes and plan shopping trips around them.
+Gimme Some Oven is a recipe tracking / meal planning application that allows users to view their favorite recipes and plan shopping trips around them.
 The idea is similar to sites like All Recipes or New York Times Cooking.
 Users should view a list of recipes, favorite their own recipes, and choose recipes to cook.

 ## Installation